Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 The project by Sutton involved the construction of an arena for entertainment purposes with a 500-seat theatre to cater to an 18,000-capacity venue.

-It was specially built to host large-scale events such as sports competitions, major cultural performances, concerts, meetings, incentives, conferences, and exhibitions.
+It was specially built to host large-scale events such as conferences, concerts, exhibitions, incentives, major cultural performances, meetings and sports competitions.

-The arena serves as an anchor for a promenade, with more than 50 cafés and restaurants, a recreational pier, 20 retail outlets, the Yas Marina F1 circuit, two hotels, and a beach club.
+The arena serves as an anchor for a promenade with a beach club, more than 50 cafés and restaurants, two hotels, a recreational pier, 20 retail outlets and the Yas Marina F1 circuit.

 Sustainable City – Yas Island details

-The Sustainable City-Yas Island will be a fully sustainable community consisting of condominiums and townhouses arranged in ten clusters, with 272 condominiums and 240 townhouses released for sale in the initial phase in January 2023.
+The Sustainable City-Yas Island is a fully sustainable community consisting of condominiums and townhouses arranged in ten clusters, with 272 condominiums and 240 townhouses released for sale in the initial phase in January 2023.

-The eco-conscious community will offer a range of communal facilities, including an equestrian centre, gym, pools, cycling and jogging tracks, sports courts, retail and food and beverage outlets, a nursery, an autism centre, and a sustainable mosque.
+The eco-conscious community will offer a range of communal facilities including an equestrian centre, gym, pools, cycling and jogging tracks.

-In order to promote an active lifestyle and reduce emissions, communal battery-charged buggies and bicycles will be provided for transportation within the community, emphasising walkability and accessibility.
+In order to promote an active life style and reduce emissions, communal battery-charged buggies and bicycles will be provided within the community, emphasising walkability and accessibility.

 Architects and contractors involved

 Zabeel Investments built the golf course along with the Golf Links Club House.
-The clubhouse was designed by GHD Global and Simon J Black Interior Design at a cost of $53m.
+The clubhouse was designed by GHD Global and Simon J Black Interior Design for $53m.

-Dredging International constructed two marinas capable of accommodating about 160 yachts up to 66m long, managed by Camper & Nicholsons Marina.
+Dredging International constructed two marinas capable of accommodating around 160 yachts up to 66m long, managed by Camper & Nicholsons Marina.